 For more serious muscle-building, think about using strength bands for moves like bicep curls, shoulder presses, and donkey kicks.
 Even if you later add more weight-training equipment to your home gym, strength bands will be useful for anything from rehabilitation, stretching, mobility and resistance training, to power-lifting, weightlifting and pull-up assistance.
 You should be able to find quality strength bands for around $15-$40 each, depending on what level of resistance they provide.
 (Heavier bands tend to be pricier.)

 When you’re ready to spend a little more money, the TRX Home2 System is one of the best purchases you can make for your home gym.
 It includes the latest TRX Suspension Trainer for homes, as well access to the TRX app.
 (With more than 80 workouts designed by world-class trainers, the app will keep you busy.)
 While the Home2 System costs less than $200, it is one of the bigger purchases on this list.
 What makes it worthwhile is that Suspension Training offers a full-body workout that can be modified for any fitness level.
-You and your partner or roommate may need different dumbbells, but you can share a Suspension Trainer.
+You and your partner or roommate may need different dumbbells, but you can both use the same Suspension Trainer for a challenging workout.
 It’s easy to use, you can set it up on any hinged door, and you can store it in a pouch when you’re finished.
 You can even take it outside if you want to exercise in the sun.

 Once you have bands and a Suspension Trainer, the next logical purchase is weight, like a medicine ball or kettlebell.
 There are a number of ways that you can use these two interchangeably: both work when you want to increase your load on a sit-up, oblique twist, or squat.